Mary Schmich: Biography

 Born in Savannah, Georgia, the oldest of eight children, Schmich spent her childhood in Georgia.
 She attended high school in Phoenix, Arizona, and earned a B.A. from Pomona College.

 After working in college admissions for three years and spending a year and a half in France, Schmich attended journalism school at Stanford.
 She has worked as a reporter at the Palo Alto Peninsula Times Tribune, the Orlando Sentinel and since 1985 at the Tribune, where she was a national correspondent based in Atlanta for five years.
 Her column started in 1992 and was interrupted for a year when she attended Harvard on a Nieman Fellowship for journalists.

 From 1985 Schmich was the writer of Brenda Starr, Reporter until its final appearance in January 2011.
 The long-lived comic strip, set in Chicago, was created by Dale Messick for the Chicago Tribune Syndicate in 1940.
 Messick continued to the early 1980s; Schmich was the third and final writer, working with the second and third artists.

 She has also worked as a professional barrelhouse and ragtime piano player.

 About four times a year for some years, Schmich and fellow Tribune metro columnist Eric Zorn wrote a week of columns that consisted of a back-and-forth exchange of letters.
 Each December since 1999, Schmich and Zorn have hosted the "Songs of Good Cheer" holiday caroling parties at the Old Town School of Folk Music to raise money for the Tribune Holiday Fund charities.
 On December 18, 2020, because of the COVID-19 pandemic, Schmich and Zorn held a virtual streaming event that was livecast over YouTube.

 Schmich won the annual Pulitzer Prize for Commentary, recognizing 2011 work with the Tribune, citing "her wide range of down-to-earth columns that reflect the character and capture the culture of her famed city."

+In June 2021, Schmich was one of four Tribune columnists who took a buyout from the newspaper following its acquisition by Alden Global Capital.

+Beginning in 2025, Schmich hosted the limited-series podcast "Division Street Revisited," which followed the stories of seven people that had been previously profiled in "Division Street: America," a 1967 oral history written by Studs Terkel.
+She also wrote the foreword to a new edition of "Division Street."

+As of Spring 2026, Schmich is a visiting professor at the University of Notre Dame, where she teaches the course "Big Picture, Narrow Focus: Profiles that Illuminate the World."